-That worked remarkably well, however not before I'd used the jig to install the nearside front upright (FU) tube.
+That worked shockingly well, however not before we'd used the jig to install the nearside front upright (FU) tube.
 Because the FU and LB tubes aren't parallel, this resulted in the top of the FU tube leaning 3/32" too far inboard, which was unfortunate and disappointing, but based on our new expanded Locost disaster scale, only a minor annoyance.
 Still, it would've been too painful to cut out the freshly-welded FU tube, so we were left with two options: add a shim between the tube and the bracket, or make a new, slightly longer bracket.
 We went with the longer bracket.
 It's barely noticeable.
 Don't tell anyone.

-We also added the rear shock gussets.
-The book gives almost no information about how to make these, but I determined that 16 gauge steel would do the job, based in part on my extensive engineering experience, and mostly on photos from other Locost websites.
+We also added the rear shock mount gussets.
+The book gives almost no information about how to make these, but we determined that 16 gauge steel would do the job, based in part on our extensive engineering experience, and mostly on photos from other Locost websites.
 The big breakthrough with these gussets was not that we managed to get them welded in without ruining anything on the frame, but that we cut them out in minutes with the angle grinder, instead of hours with the Dremel.
 I'm not sure any of us quite realize yet what a huge impact this is going to have on the build schedule.